 Mistake 2: The Wandering Paragraph

 Paragraphs should develop single ideas with focused precision.
-When paragraphs attempt too much, readers struggle to extract meaning.

 Signs of Wandering Paragraphs: